rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-The mutation returns you only a boolean which denotes whether the deletion was successful or not.
-Apart from this, the mutation takes an identifier as input for identifying the message.
+The mutation returns a boolean that tells if the deletion was successful or not, and it takes an identifier as input to identify the message.
 The counterpart of the GraphQL schema implementation is a resolver:

 {{< highlight javascript "hl_lines=9 10 11 12 13 14 15 16 17 18 19" >}}
 const resolvers = {